I've decided to build a hard shell camping trailer that will give me the maximum amount of interior room possible and still fit in my garage.

 We've gone to the camper shows now for a couple of years and all we see is over priced camping trailers with too much stuff crammed in to a small space.
 You can't even buy a basic floor plan without a bathroom.
 We could go with a pop-up, but that's not much better than tent camping and a good used one is $5,000+.

 The decision has been made!
-I'm building a Foam Teardrop inspired micro camper.
+I'm building a Foam based Teardrop inspired micro camper.

-That's right, I'm becoming a "Foamie" and this is my project....
+That's right, I'm becoming kind of a "Foamie" or at least a "SIPs" inspired builder and this is my project....

 My goal is to keep the cost (including specialty tools) to $3,500 or less and have the camper completed by mid July 2016 for our annual family camping trip.
 This is also supposed to be a hobby project that I enjoy.